Value Tuning:

 Tamper-evident packaging creates emotional security and perceived newness.
 Users read packaging mechanics as a signal of care, integrity, and product freshness.

-— Google Home"It's actually kind of entangled.
+— Brand C"It's actually kind of entangled.
 I cannot get it out, so I have to do more...
 I want to get the product first, that's the most important."

 Cable management and internal packaging structure directly impact first impression.
 Complexity signals disrespect for user time.

-— Philips HUE"Like, it even has an echoe...Yeah, it feels.. empty to me.
+— Brand A"Like, it even has an echoe...Yeah, it feels.. empty to me.
 It doesn't feel like quality product..."

 Users intuitively categorize products into tiers.
 Consistency matters more than absolute quality—mismatched materials create cognitive dissonance.

-— Philips HUE"I wouldn't have this next to my bed.
+— Brand A"I wouldn't have this next to my bed.
 It reminds me of an office... the tactility of it makes me think it's a practical object and not necessarily a home object."

 Material choices determine spatial belonging.
 Hard plastic reads 'industrial'; soft-touch reads 'domestic'.
 Context determines appropriateness.

-— Philips Sensor vs Google Home"This would become part of the interior [...]
+— Brand A vs Brand C"This would become part of the interior [...]
 I could almost think of it as flowers? like taking care of it."

 Seamless transitions between soft-touch fabric and hardware create objects that invite touch.
 Users describe these as something I can grab and play with: domestic, personal, home-worthy.

-— Google Home"ah, now I have a bunch of fallen booklets - instructions.. everything is loose."
+— Brand C"ah, now I have a bunch of fallen booklets - instructions.. everything is loose."

 Material choices determine spatial belonging.
 Hard plastic reads 'industrial'; soft-touch reads 'domestic'.
 Context determines appropriateness.

-From the research, I distilled six measurable attributes that determine whether a product feels "premium" or "cheap," regardless of its price.
+From the research, I distilled six measurable parameters that determine whether a product feels premium or falls short, regardless of its price point.
+These parameters form the diagnostic spine of every Value Tuning engagement.

 Physicality